-You are probably busy with life with at least one kid, or you wouldn't be researching how to coach.
+You are probably busy with life with at least one small kid, and odds are that your oldest is 8, or you wouldn't be researching how to coach.
 This guide will give you a quick overview of what you need to have a great season.